 I loved the way the mango was packaged: it had a bit of plastic but that was made from reused plastic bottles and you could recycle or reuse them.
 The rest of the little bag was compostable tissue.

 The nice lady in the shop allowed Daddy and me to try some carob covered ginger and some crunchy granola nibbles.
-I hadn't heard of carob before, but it is a vegan alternative to chocolate - I don't like ginger so didn't try it, but Daddy said it was really yummy.
+I hadn't heard of carob before, but it is a vegan alternative to chocolate - I don't like ginger so didn't try it, but Daddy said it was delicious.
+I would like to try it one day soon!

 I noticed that they had herbs, soap, shampoo, conditioner, body wash, clothes softener, chocolate buttons and loads more.
-When I got home I absolutely loved the chocolate raisins and the dried mango but I didn't really want to try the spicy peanuts because they were very spicy.
+When I got home I absolutely loved the chocolate raisins and the dried mango, the spicy peanuts were amazing but maybe a bit to spicy for me!

-This was my first time shopping as a minimalist, I will tell you more about my adventure to become more sustainable.
+This was one of my first times doing minimalistic shopping, I will tell you more about my adventure to become more sustainable.